Ayush-Singhal-2004/JAVA-NOTES/README.md

 3. We can derive a class from an interface by using 'implements' keyword.
 4. A class can have multiple parent interfaces.
 5. We can't create object of an interface, as interface provides the concept of full abstraction.
 6. The interface body can contain abstract methods, default methods, and static methods.
+7. Variables declared in an interface are constants.

+- Examples of predefined interfaces are - ActionListeners, MouseListeners, KeyListeners.
 - Abstract class can have abstract and non-abstract methods.
 Interface can have only abstract methods.

+#Packages in JAVA :
+1. Java allows you to group classes in a collection called a Package.
+2. Packages are convenient for organizing your work and for separating your work from code libraries provided by others.
+- Examples of packages are - java.lang, java.util, javax.swing

+#Defining a package in JAVA :
+1. To place classes inside a package, you must put the name of the package at the top of your source file, before the code defines the classes in the package.
+2. If you don't put a package statement in the source file, then the classes in that source file belong to the default package.
+The default package has no package name.
+3. The general form of package statement is - package paackage_name;